Quick Overview – Slovenia in Winter

 Winter gives Slovenia crisp air and strong contrasts:

-- Snow-covered peaks with deep blue skies
+- Snow-covered peaks under deep blue skies

 - Frozen mornings around lakes